eivinhb/spring-cache-blogpost/README.md

 Spring cache abstraction is just that, an abstraction.
 It is based on some very powerful annotations like @Cacheable, @CachPut, @CacheEvict and more.
 I will not show examples for all annontations in this blog, just the few that helped me replace Guava.

-Basicly what you do is annotate a method, or class, with @Cacheable("name_of_cache").
-Spring will then proxy the class and any calls done to the methods will web cached in the named cache.
+Basicly what you do is annotate a method, or class, with **@Cacheable("name_of_cache")**.
+Spring will then proxy the class and any calls done to the methods will be cached in the named cache.
 Default key will be based on input to the method.
 Next time you call the method with the same parameters, the cached dat will be returned.
 This is basicly all you need to do with the class to enable caching for this class or method.
 (This means of course that the method should be consistent in input/output.
 But there are ways around everything.
 Costly calculations could be an example.)

-CODE HERE
+	@Component
+	public class DataService(){

+		@Cacheable("name_of_cache")
+		public Document getDataFromService(Document request){
+			return myConnectorBean.getDataFromService(request);
+		}
+	}

 But to cache something, you need a cache!
 We use annotated spring beans to wire up the application.